-This publication sets outs the Medical Radiation Technologists Board's (the Board) recertification programme for registered medical imaging and radiation therapy practitioners in New Zealand, with a particular focus on their engagement in continuing professional development (CPD).
+This publication sets outs the Medical Radiation Technologists Board's (the Board) recertification programme for registered medical imaging and radiation therapy practitioners in New Zealand, with a particular focus on their engagement in Continuing Professional Development (CPD).

-All medical imaging and radiation therapy practitioners will be subject to an annual recertification audit undertaken by the Board, irrespective of whether they have recently been audited by the provider of the CPD programme in which they may be enrolled.
-The Board will audit 20% of current APC holders each year.
+All medical imaging and radiation therapy practitioners will be subject to a recertification audit undertaken by the Board, irrespective of whether they have recently been audited by the provider of the CPD programme in which they may be enrolled.
+The Board will audit up to 40% of current Annual Practising Certificate (APC) holders every two years.